MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 When your question is related to one of the following topics:

-- Failed technical validation of the submission,
+- Failed technical validation of the submission ('Automated application validation' stage),
-- Failed marketing validation of the submission,
+- Failed marketing validation of the submission ('Certification' stage),
-- Failed upload of the extensions in the submission,
+- Failed upload of the extensions in the submission ('Publish application with the service' stage),
 - Requesting an exception for a breaking change.

+> [!Important]
+> If you are using Azure Application Insights, before opening a support case for a failure at the 'Automated application validation', you must analyze the [signals](../administration/telemetry-appsource-submission-validation-trace.md) emitted in your Azure Application Insights storage.
+You can do so by using the [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328).
+When opening a support case, you must include the Kusto queries you used and the diagnostic messages you found.
+Including the results from the TSG is also recommended.

 ### When do I contact Business Central customer support?